Holographic Turbulence and Numerical Estimate of the Fractal Dimension of the Turbulent Horizon: Summary and Discussion

 There are many further directions to be investigated.
-First, it would be direct and interesting to increase the numerical resolution such that the driving scale is way larger than the smallest scale and to see whether the scaling law changes or not as shown in the incompressible Navier-Stokes equations and conformal fluid simulations driving in an incompressible way \citep{NonrobustnessTwoDimensionalTurbulent2007,FractalDimensionTurbulent2017,NumericalMeasurementsScaling2017}.
-One may also change the way of driving to achieve that the incompressible energy dominates, from which the incompressible condition is approximately satisfied.
+First, it would be direct and interesting to increase the numerical resolution such that the driving scale is way larger than the smallest scale and to see whether the scaling law changes or not, since there are some indications possibly from the incompressible Navier-Stokes equations \citep{NonrobustnessTwoDimensionalTurbulent2007} and the ideal boundary conformal fluid \citep{FractalDimensionTurbulent2017}.
+One may also change the way of driving to achieve that the incompressible energy of the turbulence dominates, from which the incompressible condition is approximately satisfied.
 Second, as found in \citep{PeriodicallyDrivenAdS2013, DrivenHolographicCFTs2015}, there exist different phase structures of the CFTs dual to the Einstein-scalar system.
-One may extensively change the driving periodicity and its strength, to see how the scaling depends on the phase structures.
+One may extensively change the driving periodicity and its strength to see how the scaling depends on the phase structures.
 One can also add the interactions for the scalar field.
 This may lead to a phase transition of the turbulent black hole.
 Finally, as discussed in \citep{FractalDimensionTurbulent2017}, since the fractal dimension of the turbulent black hole is a geometric quantity, its definition should be covariantly defined and be further investigated.